Beta Reader Information

 For Example:

-• Did a quote make you laugh, cry, scream, have to stop and ponder life?
+• Did a quote make you laugh, cry, scream, or have to stop and ponder life?

 • Did I hit you in the feels with a ten-fifty pound mallet of emotion?